ysthakur/CMSC417-Notes/content/OSI layers/Link layer/Bridges.md

-- Connects two or more LANs at the link layer
+- Connects two or more LANs at the [Link Layer](OSI%20layers/Link%20Layer/Link%20Layer.md)
 	1. Extracts destination address from the frame
 	2. Looks up destination in table
 	3. Forwards frame to appropriate segment